US Officials: No Signs of Foreign Targeting of Mail-In Vote

 The officials who spoke did not mention Trump in answering questions about threats to the vote-by-mail process, but their answers to reporters' questions about the topic served at least indirectly to counter some of his more incendiary claims about possible fraud.

-In a separate speech Wednesday, Deputy Attorney General Jeffrey Rosen confirmed that the U.S. has “yet to see any activity intended to prevent voting or to change votes" but is encountering, as in 2016, foreign efforts to influence American public opinion and undermine confidence in the elections.
+In a separate speech Wednesday hosted by the Center for Strategic and International Studies, Deputy Attorney General Jeffrey Rosen confirmed that the U.S. has “yet to see any activity intended to prevent voting or to change votes" but is encountering, as in 2016, foreign efforts to influence American public opinion and undermine confidence in the elections.

 “We cannot escape the reality that the opportunities for malign foreign influence in our elections are far-flung, so it remains a challenge for Americans as voters,” Rosen said.